minimapletinytools/WCBG/BLOG.md

 # Example

-I drafted a detailed example of a world-centric blockchain game called [PotatoCraft](https://github.com/pdlla/P2CBG_design/blob/master/potatocraft.md).
+The [PotatoCraft](https://github.com/pdlla/P2CBG_design/blob/master/potatocraft.md) design document outlines a detailed example of a world-centric blockchain game.
 It incorporates variations of the Harberger tax, quadratic voting, and environmental markets in its mechanics.
 Readers are encourage to expand upon these or come up with their own world-centric game designs.

 I'll conclude with a high level overview of PotatoCraft which illustrates the depth and potential of what is possible.